The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Particle-in-cell method

 \subsection{Time integration}

 The particle-in-cell method advances both electromagnetic fields and quasi-particles self-consistently.
 The time integration scheme used in \psc{} is sketched out in Fig.~\ref{fig:alg}.
-The figure shows the FDTD scheme (blue), and particle integrator (red), and also their interactions: To update the momentum, the electric and magnetic fields are needed to find the force on a given quasi-particle (black arrows). $\E^{n+1/2}$ exists at the proper centered time to do so, while $\B^{n+1/2}$ is in principle found by averaging $\B^{n}$ and $\B^{n+1}$.
-In practice, we rather split the $\B^n \rightarrow \B^{n+1}$ update into two half steps.
+The figure shows the FDTD scheme (blue), and particle integrator (red), and also their interactions: To update the momentum, the electric and magnetic fields are needed to find the force on a given quasi-particle (black arrows). $\E^{n+1/2}$ exists at the proper centered time to do so, while $\B^{n+1/2}$ is in principle found by averaging $\B^{n}$ and $\B^{n+1}$; however, in practice, we rather split the $\B^n \rightarrow \B^{n+1}$ update into two half steps.

-Particle motion also feeds back into Maxwell's equations by providing the source term $\j^n$.
-The current density is computed from the particles to exactly satisfy the discrete charge continuity equation, which requires knowing particle positions at $\x^{n-1/2}$ and $\x^{n+1/2}$, which naturally exist, and fed back into Maxwell's equations (green arrows).
+Particle motion feeds back into Maxwell's equations by providing the source term $\j^n$.
+The current density is computed from the particles to exactly satisfy the discrete charge continuity equation, which requires knowing particle positions at the naturally existing $\x^{n-1/2}$ and $\x^{n+1/2}$, and is fed back into Maxwell's equations (green arrows).

-\psc{} uses two methods to satisfy charge continuity: For 1st-order particles, we use the scheme by Villasenor-Buneman \cite{Villasenor1992}, while for 2nd-order particles we follow the method by Esirkepov \cite{Esirkepov2001}. \psc{} also implements some alternating-order interpolation schemes from \cite{Sokolov2013} for improved energy conservation.
-For a discussion of conservation properties of particle-in-cell codes, see also \cite{Evstatiev2013}
+\psc{} uses two methods to satisfy charge continuity: For 1st-order particles we use the scheme by Villasenor-Buneman \cite{Villasenor1992}, while for 2nd-order particles we follow the method by Esirkepov \cite{Esirkepov2001}. \psc{} also implements some alternating-order interpolation schemes from \cite{Sokolov2013} for improved energy conservation.
+For a discussion of conservation properties of particle-in-cell codes, see also \cite{Evstatiev2013}.

-When running simulations using single precision, we find that in simulations that run for a very large number of steps, round-off errors accumulate that lead to growing deviations from the discrete Gauss's Law. \psc{} implements the iterative method by Marder \cite{Langdon1992} that dissipates away violations of Gauss's Law.
+We find that single precision simulations that run for a very large number of steps accumlate round-off errors that lead to growing deviations from the discrete Gauss's Law. \psc{} implements the iterative method by Marder \cite{Langdon1992} to dissipate violations of Gauss's Law.

+The \psc{} code supports a number of additional features, including an approximate Coulomb collision operator (see \cite{Fox2012}), periodic, reflecting conducting wall, and open boundary conditions (as in \cite{Daughton2006}), moving window and boost frame, which are not addressed in detail here.